 To see local artists and their work, head over to the Spanish Village Art Center.
 The House of Pacific Relations International Cottages is left over from the 1935 Expo to promote cultural awareness, and every Saturdays and Sundays the cottages open their doors to teach visitors about different cultural traditions from their respective countries.

 Related post: 20 Days Trips From San Diego

-For an midday pick-me-up, head to this popular taco stand.
+Head to La Jolla for a midday pick-me-up at the Taco Stand.
 Be prepared for a line and limited seating, but the food is definitely worth the wait.
 The tacos are large and filling, and some solid options are the Carne Asada, the Al Pastor and the Sonora with Angus steak with a generous helping of melted cheese.
 Whatever you do, make sure to order the freshly made churros that come with a sugary dipping sauce.

-Famous for its panoramic waterfront views, this upscale San Diego neighborhood is an ideal area for spending an hour or two by the ocean and mingling with the local sea life.
+Famous for its panoramic waterfront views, La Jolla is an ideal area for spending an hour or two by the ocean and mingling with the local sea life.
+The views never get old.
 The biggest draw is La Jolla Cove, a scenic stretch of coastline that has a walking path along the water and where you can spot the smelly, but adorable sea lions.
 Scripps Park is located right next to the cove and is perfect for stopping to take a break on its grassy lawn or have a picnic at one of the provided picnic tables with a hard-to-beat view.

 Get even closer to the ocean by heading to the La Jolla Underground Park, a small protected beach where you can snorkel, scuba dive, or just admire the tide pools.
 If you’re up for a bit of adventure the Sunny Jim Sea Cave is the only sea cave in California that is accessible by land.